-(34) It is opportune to clarify that, where a Member State proposes to the Commission that a priority of a programme or part thereof is supported through a financing scheme not linked to costs, the actions, deliverables and conditions agreed should be related to concrete investments undertaken under the shared management programmes in that Member State or region.
+(34) Where a Member State proposes to the Commission that a priority of a programme or part thereof be supported through a financing scheme not linked to costs, the actions, deliverables and conditions agreed should be related to actual investments undertaken under the shared management programmes in that Member State or region.
 In that context, the respect of the principle of sound financial management should be ensured.
 In particular, as regards the appropriateness of the amounts linked to the fulfilment of the respective conditions or the achievement of results, the Commission and the Member State should ensure that resources employed are adequate for the investments undertaken.
-Where a financing scheme not linked to costs is used in a programme, underlying costs linked to the implementation of that scheme should not be subject to any verifications or audits because the Commission provides an ex-ante agreement on the amounts linked to the fulfilment of the conditions or the achievement of results in the programme or in a delegated act.
-Verifications and audits should be limited to checking that the conditions or results triggering the reimbursement of the Union contribution are fulfilled.
+Where a financing scheme not linked to costs is used in a programme, the underlying costs linked to the implementation of that scheme should not be subject to any verifications or audits because the Commission provides an ex-ante agreement on the amounts linked to the fulfilment of the conditions or the achievement of results in the programme or in a delegated act.
+Verifications and audits should be limited instead to checking that the conditions or results triggering the reimbursement of the Union contribution are fulfilled.

-(35) In order to examine the performance of the programmes, the Member State should set up monitoring committees, including representatives of relevant partners.
+(35) In order to examine the performance of programmes, Member States should set up monitoring committees, whose composition should include representatives of relevant partners.
 For the ERDF, the ESF+ and the Cohesion Fund, annual implementation reports should be replaced by an annual structured policy dialogue based on the latest information and data on programme implementation made available by the Member State.
 The review meeting should be organised also for programmes covering the JTF.

-(36) Pursuant to paragraphs 22 and 23 of the Inter-institutional agreement for Better Law-Making of 13 April 2016, there is a need to evaluate the Funds on the basis of information collected through specific monitoring requirements, while avoiding overregulation and administrative burden, in particular on Member States.
-These requirements, where appropriate, can include measurable indicators, as a basis for evaluating the effects of the Funds on the ground.
-These requirements should also enable the monitoring of the support of gender equality.
+(36) Pursuant to paragraphs 22 and 23 of the Interinstitutional Agreement of 13 April 2016 on Better Law-Making, the Funds should be evaluated on the basis of information collected in accordance with specific monitoring requirements, while avoiding administrative burden, in particular on Member States, and overregulation.
+Those requirements, where appropriate, should include measurable indicators, as a basis for evaluating the effects of the Funds on the ground.
+Those requirements should also enable the monitoring of the support of gender equality.

 (37) To ensure availability of comprehensive up-to-date information on programme implementation, effective and timely electronic reporting on quantitative data should be required.

-(38) In order to support the preparation of related programmes and activities of the next programming period, the Commission should carry out a mid-term assessment of the Funds.
+(38) In order to support the preparation of related programmes and activities of the subsequent programming period, the Commission should carry out a mid-term assessment of the Funds.
 At the end of the programming period, the Commission should carry out retrospective evaluations of the Funds, which should focus on the impact of the Funds.
 The results of these evaluations should be made public.

 (39) Programme authorities, beneficiaries and stakeholders in Member States should raise awareness of the achievements of Union funding and inform the general public accordingly.
 Transparency, communication and visibility activities are essential in making Union action visible on the ground and should be based on true, accurate and updated information.
-In order for these requirements to be enforceable, programme authorities and the Commission should be able to apply remedial measures in case of non-compliance.
+In order for those requirements to be enforceable, programme authorities and, in the event of non-compliance, the Commission should be able to apply remedial measures.

 (40) Managing authorities should publish structured information on selected operations and beneficiaries on the website of the programme providing support to the operation, while taking account of requirements for data protection of personal data in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council.